-• Class 2 Established in Queensland and can cause significant adverse economic, environmental or social impact; or objectives in accordance with the EP Act and the Environmental Protection (Noise) Policy 2008.
+The EIS would assess the potential impact of noise and vibration on nearby sensitive receivers.
+The proposed operations would be required to meet noise and vibration objectives in accordance with the Environmental Protection Act 1994 (EP Act) and the Environmental Protection (Noise) Policy 2008.
 As such, detailed noise and vibration studies would be undertaken as part of the EIS process.